Occurrence Based Malpractice (What SHOULD a Physician Choose?)

-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements it is imperative that any physician have an employment agreement reviewed before it is executed.
+Additionally, often the most effective terms and clauses in any employment contract are the ones that are not present.
+With the advent of productivity-based employment agreements, any physician must have an employment agreement reviewed before it is executed.
 Attorney Robert Chelle has practical experience drafting and reviewing physician contracts for nearly every specialty.

-New residents, attending physicians, doctors entering into their first employment contract or established physicians looking for new employment can all benefit from a thorough contract review.
-By employing an experienced attorney for your representation, you can insure that you will be able to fully understand the extensive and complex wording included in your contract.
-By having a full and complete understanding of the contract, you will be in a better position to make your own decision on whether or not you want to enter into the agreement which will affect your career life for years to come.
+A thorough contract review can benefit new residents, attending physicians, doctors entering their first employment contract, or established physicians looking for new employment.
+By employing an experienced attorney for your representation, you can ensure that you will be able to fully understand the extensive and complex wording included in your contract.
+By having a complete understanding of the contract, you will be in a better position to decide whether you want to enter into the agreement, which will affect your career life for years to come.

 The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs associated with a review.
 You are a valuable resource, and you should be treated and respected as such.
-Attorney Robert Chelle will personally dedicate his time to make sure that your are fully protected and will assist you in the contract process so that your interests are fairly represented.
+Attorney Robert Chelle will personally dedicate his time to ensure that you are fully protected and assist you in the contract process so that your interests are fairly represented.

-Every physician contract is unique.
+Every physician’s contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+Suppose these crucial terms in the contract are not spelled out in contracts.
+In that case, disputes can arise when there is a disagreement between the parties regarding the specific terms.
+For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday.
+Still, the specific workdays are absent from the Agreement.
+Who prevails?

 Spelling out the details of your job is crucial to avoid contract conflicts during the term of your employment.
-Below is a checklist of essential terms that contracts should contain (and a brief explanation of each term):
+Below is a checklist of important terms that contracts should contain (and a brief explanation of each term):

 - Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
-Do you need permission from the employer before you accept those practice of medicine related positions?
+Do you need permission from the employer before you accept those practice medicine-related positions?

-- Practice Call Schedule: How often are you on call (after hours office call, hospital call (if applicable))?
+- Practice Call Schedule: How often are you on call (after-hours office call, hospital call (if applicable))?

 - Base Compensation: What is the annual base salary?
 What is the pay period frequency?
 Does the base compensation increase over the term of the Agreement?
-Is there an annual review or quarterly review of compensation?
+Is there a yearly review or quarterly review of compensation?

-- Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, patient encounters, etc.)?
+- Productivity Compensation: If there is productivity compensation, how is it calculated (wRVU, net collections, patient encounters, etc.)?
 Is there an annual review?

 - Paid Time Off: How much time off does the job offer?
-What is the split between vacation, sick days, CME attendance and holidays?
-Is there a HR guide?
+What is the split between vacation, sick days, CME attendance, and holidays?
+Is there an HR guide?

 - Dues and Fees: Which business financial expenses are covered (board licensing, DEA registration, privileging, AMA membership, Board review)?